-Dr.Seckin: This could be a highly troubling issue for the patient, as you are experiencing.
-The differential diagnosis of pain or mass at your previous incisional scar after your cesarean section or other types of surgery could be either or combination of the following conditions, hernia or trapped nerve, neuroma, or endometriosis, or fibrosis.
+Endometriosis of incision scar could be a highly troubling issue for a patient.
+The differential diagnosis of pain or mass at the previous incisional scar after a Cesarean section or other types of surgery could be a combination of the following conditions: hernia or trapped nerve, neuroma, endometriosis, or fibrosis.

 I would order an MRI of CT scans along with a sonogram of your pelvis alerting the radiologist to an incisional problem.
 Your overall sutured tissues starting from the uterine incision, bladder fold, and peritoneum, two facial layers of rectus muscle have to be evaluated.
 The nerve at either side of your bikini incision is the genitofemoral nerve and it often causes numbness around your pubic bone and upper vulva area.

-Just last year, we had numerous patient operated for the same reason , probably 7 or 8, half of them had endometriosis, the rest had hernias, and diffuse fibrosis and scar tissue.
+Just last year, we had numerous patients operated on for the same reason.
+Probably seven or eight (half of them) had endometriosis.
+The rest had hernias, diffuse fibrosis, and scar tissue.

-As I go over your case, here again, it is clearly endo and that area needs a wide and deep excision.
-Fascia has to be put back properly layer by layer.
-I would not hesitate to view the area underneath from the peritoneal aspect because most likely there is an extension there if it is endometriosis or endometrioma.
-I hope this information is helpful to you,
+As Dr. Seckin goes over their case, it is clearly endometriosis and that area needs a wide and deep excision.
+I have to put back fascia properly layer by layer.
+He would like to view the area underneath from the peritoneal aspect because most likely there is an extension there if it is endometriosis or endometrioma.

 Our office is located on 872 Fifth Avenue New York, NY 10065.